 Why do we Need ETL?

-- Helps in taking decisions by analyzing data.
+- Helps in making decisions by analyzing data

-- It can handle complex problems which cannot be handled by traditional databases.
+- It can handle complex problems which traditional databases cannot handle

-- Data warehouse automatically updates according to the changes in the data source.
+- The data warehouse automatically updates according to the changes in the data source

-ETL has a bright future as data is expanding exponentially, and hence job opportunities for ETL professionals are also increasing regularly.
+ETL has a bright future as data is expanding exponentially; hence, job opportunities for ETL professionals are also increasing regularly.
 A person can have a great career as an ETL developer.
-Top MNC’s like Volkswagen, IBM, Deloitte and many more are working on ETL projects and therefore require ETL professionals on a large scale.
+Top MNCs like Volkswagen, IBM, Deloitte, and many more are working on ETL projects and therefore require ETL professionals on a large scale.

 How will this Technology help you in Career Growth?